ksavchyn/dxc_sql_workshop/README.md

-# HLS SQL Workshop on Databricks
+# DXC SQL Workshop on Databricks

 The repository is can be used for setting up the Healthcare & Life Sciences SQL Workshop on Databricks.